To define integrity and accountability as they relate to the practice of medicine.

 WHY DO INTEGRITY AND ACCOUNTABILITY MATTER?

 Integrity and accountability are fundamental to ensuring trust between the public and healthcare professionals.
 Physicians' integrity forms a foundation for patients' trust and fosters healthy therapeutic relationships that promote healing.
 Integrity and accountability form the basis of the “social contract” between physicians and society, which grants professionals the privilege of self-regulation.
 Indeed, as history has shown, this social contract is fragile—if we do not maintain this trust the contract can be rescinded.
-Perhaps the best-known example of the fragility ...
+Perhaps the best-known ...